VIDEO

 Taking the money immediately is simplest A full withdrawal can push you into a higher tax bracket.
 Spread distributions across multiple years when possible.

-You can fix the mistake later Once the funds leave the IRA and 60 days pass the tax event cannot be undone.
+You can fix the mistake later Once the funds leave the IRA and the 60-day window passes, the tax event usually cannot be undone.
 Talk to an advisor before moving inherited retirement assets.

 The Smarter Way to Handle an Inherited IRA

-Under current SECURE Act rules most non-spouse beneficiaries must withdraw the account within ten years.
+Under current SECURE Act rules, most non-spouse beneficiaries must withdraw the account within ten years.
 That does not mean you must withdraw everything immediately.
-Strategic withdrawals allow you to control taxes and potentially keep yourself in lower brackets.
+Strategic withdrawals may allow you to better control taxes and potentially stay in lower brackets.

 Ways to Reduce Taxes After a Large IRA Distribution